Computer Vision Pipeline for Automated Antarctic Krill Analysis: Data and Methods

 \subsection{Maturity classification and length regression}

 The 10190 extracted and pre-processed images seen in Figure \ref{webapp} (b) are used to separately train a maturity stage classifier and a length regressor.
+Current experiments only use the bounding-box produced images and not the mask.
 For consistency, the same ResNet50 backbone \cite{he2016deep} is used as in Section \ref{sec:kdec}.
 We treat Lateral and Dorsal as separate data-sets and reduce resolution from the maximum one down to 340x100 over several steps.
 As shown in Figure \ref{visvis}, the collected data-set is unbalanced and needs certain approaches to account for that \cite{buda2018systematic}.
 Hence, the following regression and classification experiments were executed where class weights were calculated $w_{j}=\frac{n}{s_{j}\cdot s}$, where $w_{j}$ is the weight for each class, $n$ the total number of samples in the data-set, $s$ the total number of unique classes, $s_{j}$ the total number of samples of the respective class.
-The training pipeline during these experiments is altered - we allow the whole model to backpropagate, use more colour based augmentations, reduce the learning rate to \( 1 \times 10^{-3} \) and double the training time to 60 epochs.
+Parameter estimation experiments use a similar 80\%/20\% train/test split, although the training pipeline during these experiments is slightly altered - we allow the whole model to backpropagate, use more colour based augmentations, reduce the learning rate to \( 1 \times 10^{-3} \) and double the training time to 60 epochs.

 The results can be seen in Table \ref{combined_table}.
 Overall, the Lateral view provides slightly better results overall, which is logical given that physical analysis of length and morphology has been carried out on the Lateral view by the BAS researchers.